Jennifer’s testimony

 Story of Anna Maria

 Let me introduce myself.
 I am Anna Maria.
 I am a woman almost 56 years old, and since March 20, 2021, my life has been turned upside down.
-Having discovered CA125 ovarian cancer, I underwent surgery, and to this day, I am still undergoing chemotherapy.
-However, it may seem strange, but I am happy because it means that I am alive, that I have a treatment that is working and that, above all, I can tolerate.
+Having discovered cancer, I underwent surgery, and to this day, I am still undergoing chemotherapy.
+However it may seem strange, but I am happy because it means that I am alive, that I have a test and treatment for HPV that is working and that, above all, I can tolerate it.

 I am the mother of two wonderful daughters, aged 19 and almost 22; thinking of them brought out the strength and the desire to take back my life, my passions… everything.